Giovanni Drenthe

-Giovanni Drenthe (born February 16, 1990) is a Surinamese footballer who currently plays as a striker for SV Excelsior.
-Drenthe also played for the youth teams of the Surinam.
+Giovanni Drenthe (born February 16, 1990) is a Surinamese footballer who currently plays as a striker.
+Drenthe also played for Suriname youth teams.
 The attacker is the younger brother of football player Royston Drenthe.

 Club career

 SV Voorwaarts

 In the SV Voorwaarts Drenthe mainly plays for the team promise.
 In the youth competition and Surinamese youth teams talent makes a big impression.
 He is one of the finest talents in Suriname.
 The excellent game at the youth teams may participate Drenthe several times with the main force.
 On January 6, 2008 Drenthe makes his appearance by scoring 8 goals in one match at the highest level in the derby against SV Robinhood (3-4 loss).

 In September 2007, Drenthe and his compatriots Kromorejo Ruiz and Fabian van Dijk moved to the Netherlands to a three-week internship with the youth of SC Heerenveen.
 Drenthe played in exhibition games for Heerenveen in spite of level A1 and knew a good impression during his internship.
 In October, the players flew back to Suriname, pending further discussions.
 In consultation was discussed that SC Heerenveen's talents do not take over, but they are indefinitely will continue to assist in Suriname.
 In September 2009, Drenthe invited to Belgium internship will run from Germinal Beerschot.
 Drenthe came However, during his internship little games.
 The young striker got injured and could therefore not participate in the game against the promises of Zulte Waregem. then signed Drenthe in the summer of 2010 a contract with the Surinamese club SV Excelsior.